security-force-monitor/sfm-research-handbook-old/datamodel/organizations.md

 ## Site: Date of first citation {#organization_site_date_first_cited}

-This field is for the earliest citation for the unit being located at City or other Node Name in OpenStreetMaps if there is no City or other Node Name in OpenStreetMaps then use the earliest citation for Highest level subnational boundary OpenStreetMaps.
+This field is for the earliest citation for the unit being located at City or other Node Name in OpenStreetMap if there is no City or other Node Name in OpenStreetMap then use the earliest citation for Highest level subnational boundary OpenStreetMap.
 If during the course of research a source ties an Organization ot a City or other Node then the first and last dates of citation should all be modified to match the date range for the City or other Node \(assuming it is in the same Highest level subnational boundary\).

 ## Is this the founding date? \(Y/N\) {#organization_site_date_first_cited_founding}

-This field is a simple Y \(for yes\) or N \(for no\) that is tied to the Site \(either the City or other Node Name in OpenStreetMaps or the Highest level subnational boundary OpenStreetMaps depending\).
+This field is a simple Y \(for yes\) or N \(for no\) that is tied to the Site \(either the City or other Node Name in OpenStreetMap or the Highest level subnational boundary OpenStreetMap depending\).
 Always default to City or other Node when you have that information.
 The main question for this field is - is the date the first time the organization was based in the city \(i.e. was it founded in this city on this date\)?
 Put another way - did this organization exist in this city before this date?
 If we don't know we record `N` in this field.
 If we can answer "yes this organization began being based in this city or highest level subnational boundary as of this date" we record `Y`.